aggress/mesosphere-dcos-kafka-installer/docs/usage.md

 make install-cp-zookeeper
 ```

-Watch Ansible do its magic and your new service is deployed
+Watch Ansible do its magic and your new service is deployed.
+You want to let this complete before moving onto Kafka as it has a dependency on getting the Zookeeper endpoints as does Schema Registry with Kafka.

 ## Repeat for the rest of the stack
 ```